rextechs/AzureIoTBootcamp/Day1-HOL2.md

 ![login server info](images/IoTEnt-Lab/acr-login-info.png)

-## Step 6: Containerize the SqueezeNet app
+## Step 6: Containerize the Temperature Simulator app

 In order for an app to be run as an edge module, the app needs to be containerize first.
 In the section we're going to walk through the steps to containerize an app.